 |75% Konik 25% Przewalski + Konik x Przewalski|

 I really enjoyed my trip, it was cool to go directly to the source and see the cattle.
 I am curious on the future development of Taurus cattle, and I hope that such cattle will play a crucial role in improving Heck cattle as a whole.
-The cattle at the Lippeaue surely are the most aurochs-like animals in Germany, and on average might be better than many other primitive breeds on this world in my opinion.
+The cattle at the Lippeaue are surely the most aurochs-like animals in Germany, and in my opinion might be better than many other primitive breeds on this worldon average.

-If you want to see more of the photos I took there, you can visit my flickR stream.
+If you want to see more of the photos I took there, you can go to my flickR stream.